 Prof. Hou is Director of Nephrology Department of Nanfang Hospital, Academician of The World Academy of Sciences (TWAS), Director of National Clinical Research Center for Kidney Diseases, Director of National Key Laboratory of Organ Failure Research, Director of International Society of Nephrology (ISN), and Vice Directorial Member of Chinese Society of Nephrology.
 Prof. Hou graduated from Sun Yat-sen Medical University (now School of Medicine of Sun Yat-sen University) in 1993 with a doctorate in medicine.
 She worked in Harvard Medical School from June 1995 to December 1998, and has served as Director of Institute of Nephrology of People's Liberation Army (now Institute of Nephrology of Southern Medical University), a professor of internal medicine at The First Military Medical University (now Southern Medical University), Director of Nephrology Department of Nanfang Hospital, and a doctoral tutor since 1999.

 Prof. Xu is a cell biophysicist and a professor at University of Chinese Academy of Sciences.
 Prof. Xu graduated from Huazhong University of Science and Technology in 1992 and received his doctorate in medicine in 1997.
-He once served as Director of Institute of Biophysics of Chinese Academy of Sciences and was elected as an academician of Chinese Academy of Sciences in 2017.
-Prof. Xu is now Vice President of University of Chinese Academy of Sciences.
+He once served as Director of Institute of Biophysics of Chinese Academy of Sciences and was elected as Member of Chinese Academy of Sciences in 2017.
+Prof. Xu is now the Director of GRMH-GDL, also the Vice President of University of Chinese Academy of Sciences.

 Prof. Chen is a cell biophysicist and a professor at Tsinghua University.
 He graduated from Department of Biology of Jiangxi University in 1983, obtained a master's degree there in 1986 and another master's degree from Fordham University in 1990, and received a doctorate from Albert Einstein College of Medicine in 1996.
 Prof. Chen was elected as an academician of Chinese Academy of Sciences in 2017, and is now Chairman of Chinese Society for Cell Biology.